scaled/scaled/README.md

 ## Kick the tires

-Scaled is still in the early phases of active development, but it is mature enough that I use it exclusively to develop itself.
-It undoubtedly has rough edges, but it's relatively easy to give it a whirl.
+Scaled is still in the early phases of active development.
+It is mature enough that I use it exclusively to develop itself, but it has rough edges.
+Fortunately, it's relatively easy to give it a whirl.

 Scaled includes a package management system which is used to install Scaled itself as well as extension packages.
 The Scaled package manager (spam) is desgined to bootstrap itself.
 Simply